SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 User Plane Function (UPF):
 : Refers to a 3GPP element that is located between the mobile infrastructure and the Data Network (DN) as shown in {{Figure-3gpp}}.
-: For a definitive description of 3GPP network architectures, the reader should refer to the 3GPP's TS 23.501 {{TS.23.501-3GPP}}.
+: For a definitive description of 3GPP network architectures, the reader should refer to the 3GPP's TR 23.501 {{TR.23.501-3GPP}}.

 ~~~
   ┌─────┐  ┌─────┐  ┌─────┐    ┌─────┐  ┌─────┐  ┌─────┐